 Walking in the Swiss Alps we wore jeans, singlet, long sleeved shirt, lighweight jumper, rainproof jacket, scarf and beanie, stripping clothes off as the day warmed up.

 You will also want clothes that can be washed and dried quickly and easily and require little or no ironing.
 We found that irons are not normally available in European accommodation and in-house laundry is exhorbitantly expensive.

 I love the “capsule wardrobe”, it really does simplify your holiday packing.
 Basically it comprises of a number of pieces that you absolutely LOVE that will mix and match together.

 Before I bring out the suitcases I start by laying what I think I am going to need out on the bed and cull from there.
 Then pick a colour theme – black, white, red and taupe was my theme last trip.

 I start with black pants and skirts with white tops and shirts, as these can easily be dressed up or down with scarves, necklaces and accessories.
 I also tend to choose tops, pants, shorts and skirts over dresses for their versatility.

-So, based on our experience last year, here is my packing list for two weeks in Grindelwald and Lucerne
+So, based on our experience last year, here is my summer wardrobe for two weeks in Grindelwald and Lucerne

 Lesley’s packing list: